wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 Content Warning: please click [here](/warnings).

 Faye Jones is a dance artist, choreographer, and filmmaker based in the North West.
 Growing up in the Manchester dance scene, The Lowry CAT scheme exposed her to multiple styles of contemporary dance and gave space for her creative practice.
 Whilst studying her foundation degree at Northern School of Contemporary Dance she developed a love for combining film with dance.
 After this year she joined London Contemporary Dance School, working with choreographers including James Cousins and Holly Blakey.
-Faye later returned to the North West to join Emergence at the University of Salford, where she worked with Joss Arnott, Lisa Marie Robinson, Sofia Nappi, and SAY (Sarah Golding & Yukiko Masai).
+Faye later returned to the North West to join Emergence at the University of Salford, where she worked with Joss Arnott, Lisa Marie Robinson, Sofia Nappi, and SAY (Sarah Golding & Yukiko Masui).
 She is interested in pushing the boundaries between live performance and cinema through the genres of horror and science fiction, using a wide range of dance styles to create creatures and beings not of this world.

 Insta <a href="https://instagram.com/blood.bones.jones" target="_blank">@blood.bones.jones</a>
 <hr>